juniorkibirige/dpo_standard/CONTRIBUTING.md

 > 💡 For your pull request to be reviewed, you need to meet the requirements above.
 We may ask you to complete additional tests, or other changes before your pull request can be ultimately accepted.

 We encourage you to contribute and help make the library better for the community.
-Got questions? send us a [message](https://bit.ly/34Vkzcg).

 Thank you.

-The Flutterwave team 🦋
+Junior Lawrence Kibirige 🦋